lalyos/zelligo/README.md

 ## Building

-Current Go version (1.20) does not support building WASI binaries and only Go compiler that supports building WASI binaries is [tinygo](https://tinygo.org/).
+Main target for compiling Go to WASI is [tinygo](https://tinygo.org/) and it is the compiler used with this project.

 In order to build plugin, use following command: